-A partnership of the Canal & River Trust, Oxford City and County Councilors, Thames Valley Police, the local boating community and the Waterways Management Company, worked together to promote the Oxford Canal Mural Project.
+A partnership of the Canal & River Trust, Oxford City and County Councillors, Thames Valley Police, The Friends of the Trap Grounds, the local boating community and the Waterways Management Company, worked together to promote the Oxford Canal Mural Project.

 The partnership worked with local residents, boaters, colleges and schools to tackle the ongoing problem with graffiti along the canal corridor.
-Four new murals were created to cover the undersides of two bridges on the Waterways estate in north Oxford, the Elizabeth Jennings Way Bridge and the Frenchay Road Bridge.
+In 2016 four new murals were created to cover the undersides of two bridges on the Waterways estate in north Oxford, the Elizabeth Jennings Way Bridge and the Frenchay Road Bridge.
+In 2017 the arches along the sides of the Frenchay Road Bridge were painted with a further 14 images of animals and flowers.

 Painting the murals was an opportunity to be proactive in demonstrating that the canal corridor is cared for by the local community and will act as a suitable welcome to the city for canal visitors by boat or on foot.